2013 Washington, Illinois tornado: Formation in Tazewell County

-The tornado rapidly intensified to low-end EF4 strength as it entered the city of Washington, leveling and partially sweeping away a couple of homes along English Oak Street in the Woodridge Trace subdivision at 170 mph.
+The tornado intensified to low-end EF4 strength as it entered the city of Washington, leveling and partially sweeping away a couple of homes along English Oak Street in the Woodridge Trace subdivision at 170 mph.
 Nearby homes suffered major structural damage; an 84-year-old man suffered severe injuries here and later died from his injuries.
 The tornado intensified further to mid-range EF4 strength as it struck the Georgetown Commons apartment complex along Georgetown Road; the top two stories were destroyed, and nearby apartment buildings suffered major roof damage.
 A truck in the parking lot was lifted and wrapped around a tree.
 The sixteen apartment buildings and a nearby restaurant that also sustained heavy damage were torn down.
-Now moving at 65 mph, the tornado directly hit the Hillcrest Golf Course, which was closed for two years following the tornado.
+The tornado directly struck the Hillcrest Golf Course, which was closed for two years following the tornado.
 A building on the course property was leveled as the tornado shredded trees and tore off the carpeting on the minigolf course.